AriusX7/tvm-assistant-red-cog/docs/quickstart.md

 Create `Player`, `Mafia` and `Spectator` chats.

 First, use the [`-playerchats`](commands-reference#-playerchats-category_name) command.
-It will also create channels for mafia members, as the bot doesn't know who is town and who is mafia.
-You can remove them manually.
+It will also create channels for mafia members.
+Please do not remove the channels of mafia members.
+Anyone can view the list of all server channels by using a custom Discord client.

 Second, use [`-mafiachat <mafia1> [mafia2 [mafia3..]]`](commands-reference#-mafiachat-mafia1-mafia2-mafia3) command to create a mafia chat.
 Example of this command: `-mafiachat Arius#5544 Ligi @Siris#4421`